rdlauer/articles/kinvey/case-for-microapps/post.md

 1. From scratch as a NativeScript app (learn about the advantages of NativeScript at [nativescript.org](https://www.nativescript.org/)).
 1. From an existing web app (yes, legacy web apps can be microapps!).

-Next, created for you is also a mediation layer, effectively allowing you to create and host backend services/microservices to connect to remote APIs and manage data coming from those APIs.
+Next, created for you is also a mediation layer, allowing you to create and host **microservices** to connect to remote APIs and manage data coming from those APIs.
 Building on top of Progress Kinvey allows you to **connect to other backend systems** with your microapps like SAP, Salesforce, Oracle, SQL Server, and so on.
 You can also tie into integrations with existing **enterprise authentication providers** like Active Directory, LDAP, SAML, oAuth2, you name it.

 *The above can be distilled into the following diagram:*